junagrole/ptn_reference_wiki/PtN Story/Characters/DisCity/Syndicate/Ted.md

 ---
-tags:
+Tags:
   - scum
   - gangster
-short: Total scumbag, hates Sinners, might work with the underground, lobotomised by Iron
+Short: Total scumbag, hates Sinners, might work with the underground, lobotomised by Iron
-sinner: false
+Sinner: false
-gender: Male
+Gender: Male
 birthplace: "[[Syndicate]]"
-storyrole: antagonist
+Storyrole: antagonist
-state: review
+State: review
-content: character
+Content: character
 ---
 ## Background
 Leader of a small gang in [[Syndicate]].
 Is quite well recognised by other gangs, but not respected.